Vini-Paixao/Vini-Paixao/README-EN_US.md

 <img align='right' style="padding-left: 20px" src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="225" alt="gif">

-### Junior Full Stack Developer passionate about technology and development
+### Junior Full Stack Developer passionate about technology!

 <p align="justify">I am 20 years old, my goal is to create creative and efficient solutions that meet the needs of users and clients, always striving for excellence in code quality.
 Additionally, I am open to new opportunities and practices that can enhance my knowledge and experience.</p>